Douglas Bay Horse Tramway: Other tramcars

 In addition to those cars remaining in the operational fleet, a number have survived and remained at other locations on the island; No. 14 spent several years at the Clapham Transport Museum until its closure, returning to the island in time for the centenary of the tramway in 1976; it entered the Manx Museum in 1991 where it remains today.
 No. 22 was converted into a souvenir shop used at Strathallan Crescent, it now resides at a transport museum in the north of the island where it fulfils the same role.

-Future

-Despite being the world's last remaining 19th century original horse-drawn passenger tramway and the second-oldest operational rail system on the island, the future of the tramway has been brought into question in recent years.
-Various plans were submitted by the island's Department of Infrastructure to rebuild the Douglas Promenades.
-In one version, the tramway would move from its current location in the middle of the roadway to a new single line formation adjacent to the Promenade walkway.
-The new plans have come in for some criticism from a large group of local residents who object to the siting of the trams near to the walkway.
-However, in 2019, the tracks were relaid in their previous alignment along the center of the road.
-Trams started running again on Friday 29 July 2022, between Strathallan tram depot and Broadway.
-The service is scheduled to continue until 30 October.